Alex Turner: Why Arctic Monkeys' New Album Is Like Debut...

 Despite drawing upon the similarities between the two records, the Four Out of Five rocker is happy to admit the album sticks out because of its influences.

-Asked if the new album's sound was due to all of the literary influences he'd gained, he told John Kennedy: “I think it has a lot to do with that.
+Asked if the new album's sound was due to all of the literary inspirations he'd gained, he told John Kennedy: “I think it has a lot to do with that.
 There’s probably a list of reasons why it’s different to AM, but that’s certainly one of them."

 The Four Out of Five singer added: "I think in the past, what I was reading and watching didn’t come into the music as much as it has now.
 I didn’t think I was letting it in.